-• We recognise that all matters relating to child protection are confidential. • The DSL will disclose personal information about a child or young person to other members of staff on a need to know basis only. • However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. • All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another. • We will always undertake to share our concerns with parents and guardians and their consent is sought in accordance with Early help and MASHprocedures unless doing so would increase the risk of harm to the child.
+The DSL will disclose personal information about a child or young person to other members of staff on a need-to-know basis only.

+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20181 is not a barrier to sharing information where the failure to do so would place a child at risk of harm.

+All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another.

+We will always undertake to share our concerns with parents and guardians and their consent is sought in accordance with Early Help and MASH procedures unless doing so would increase the risk of harm to the child.
 If in doubt regarding sharing information with parents and guardians, we will consult with the MASH consultation team.